Point-curve incidences in the complex plane: Introduction

 Each point of $\pts$ can be regarded as a point in $\RR^4$, and each curve of $\curves$ can be regarded as a two-dimensional variety in $\RR^4$.
 Thus the problem is reduced to bounding the number of incidences between a set of points in $\RR^4$ and a set $\mathcal{S}$ of two-dimensional surfaces in $\RR^4$.
 If every pair (or at least most pairs) of surfaces in $\mathcal{S}$ intersect transversely, then the bound \eqref{comPSThmEqn} can be obtained by using the techniques of Solymosi and Tao from \cite{ST}.
 However, if many pairs of surfaces in $\mathcal{S}$ fail to intersect transversely, then the techniques from \cite{ST} do not apply.

 Luckily, the surfaces in $\mathcal{S}$ are special---they come from complex curves in $\CC^2$.
 More precisely, the surfaces in $\mathcal{S}$ are the images of complex curves in $\CC^2$ under the usual embedding of $\CC^2$ into $\RR^4$.
-In particular, the surfaces in $\mathcal{S}$ are defined by pairs of real polynomials that satisfy the Cauchy-Riemann equations.
-As we will show below, this means that the only way that many surfaces in $\mathcal{S}$ can lie in a common low-degree hypersurface $Z$ is if the surfaces are leaves of a foliation of $Z$.
-Of course, if the surfaces are leaves of a foliation then they are disjoint, so the total number of point-surface incidences is small.
-Section \ref{sec:foliations} is devoted to making this statement precise.
-One of our main technical results is Theorem \ref{irredHyperSurfaceOneLeafThm} and Corollary \ref{irredHyperSurfaceOneLeafCor}.
-This result says that for most points $z$ of a hypersurface $Z\subset\RR^4$, there can be at most one (embedded) complex curve from $\CC^2$ that is contained in $Z$ and incident to $z$.
+As we will show below, this means that the only way that many surfaces in $\mathcal{S}$ can lie in a common low-degree hypersurface $Z$ is if they intersect only in singular points of $Z$. }